The jobs on this page are not suitable for current students. Part-time jobs for students are advertised here.

 East London Students' Union is a progressive charity that supports around 25,000 students that study at the University of East London.
 We are based in one of the most diverse boroughs in Europe and our membership proudly reflects the communities where we are based.

+Our purpose is to support and empower our students by representing their views and providing a range of supportive services, events and activities to make university life the amazing experience it should be.
 We're now working to build a students' union that champions their aspirations and can deliver what's needed to make a difference.
 We're excited about this and have invested in several new posts to give us the expertise needed.
-We're in the last year of our strategic plan and will be starting work on our next phase later this year.
+We're currently reviewing our strategic plan and hope to launch our new plan in the coming months.

 If you are excited by the opportunity to help us do things differently, empower others and build a students' union that can better support our students, then we could have a role for you.
 If you can operate in environments where change is continual, challenges multi-faceted and where solutions require innovative thinking, you'll thrive here.
 You'll also need to be self-driven, able to operate with autonomy and be able to balance competing priorities.
+A big part of our work is about helping our student staff, student representatives and volunteers to develop; all our career staff are required to support this.

 Diversity is one of the defining features of life at UEL, with over 180 nationalities represented in our student body.
 We are based in Newham, where more than 74% of residents are from Black, Asian and minority ethnic communities.
 As we grow our staff team, we are passionate about making our teams representative of the students we support and the communities we operate in.
 We therefore especially welcome applications from Black, Asian and minority ethnic candidates and other candidates typically underrepresented in leadership.